0Xuser100/medical-rag-chatbot/README.md

 🎉 **Visit `http://localhost:5000` to start chatting with your medical AI assistant!**

+## 🔁 RAG Pipeline Walkthrough

+When the project starts and on every user turn, the system moves through a predictable sequence that keeps the chatbot grounded in your medical PDFs.

+1. **Source Documents Ready**
+   - Place PDFs under `app/data/`.
+   - Run `python -m components.data_loader` to ingest, chunk, embed, and persist the FAISS vector store in `app/vectorstore/db_faiss/`.

+2. **App Startup (`app/application.py`)
+   - Flask loads environment variables (OpenAI + optional Langfuse keys) from `.env`.
+   - The first request triggers `components.memory.create_session_qa_chain()` to assemble the conversational RAG chain.

+3. **Vector Store & Retriever Setup**
+   - `components.vector_store.load_vector_store()` fetches the FAISS index.
+   - If files are missing or incompatible, `recreate_vector_store()` rebuilds them by calling the data loader pipeline.
+   - The index becomes a retriever (`db.as_retriever(search_kwargs={'k': 5})`) inside `components.retriever.create_qa_chain()`.

+4. **Prompt & Memory Injection**
+   - Custom prompt templates in `prompts/retriever_prompts.py` and `prompts/memory_prompts.py` outline how the LLM should answer cautiously.
+   - The memory module inspects `session["messages"]` to pick window or summary memory, preserving context across turns.

+5. **Answer Generation**
+   - The LangChain `ConversationalRetrievalChain` bundles the current question, relevant document chunks, and conversation history.
+   - `ChatOpenAI` (`gpt-4o-mini`) produces a grounded response.
+Langfuse callbacks log telemetry when keys are present.

+6. **Response Delivery**
+   - The assistant reply is added to the session and rendered in `templates/index.html`.
+   - Users can clear history (`/clear`) or export transcripts (`/export`) from the UI.

+This workflow shows how data is loaded, how the retriever is built, and how the RAG app ties everything together each time it runs.

 ## 🧠 Advanced Memory System

 ### How Memory Works